Have you ever heard of cycle syncing?

 I was like, yes, thank you for recognizing that haha.

-I wish I had taken control of my hormone hack years ago.
-Learning how to hack my hormones has saved me from pain, depression, and a lot of tears.
+If I could change one thing, I’d go back in time, not take birth control, and realize that I am in charge of my hormone health.
+Learning how to hack my hormones by cycle syncing has saved me from pain, depression, and a lot of tears over the last year.

 I know this is a long one, so kudos to you if you made it to the end.
 Also please check out “9 Herbs to Help Balance and Regulate Your Hormones Naturally” and “PMS Versus PMDD: Similarities, Differences, and Natural Healing Methods.”